pasqal-io/quantum-summer-lab-2025/challenge/pasqal-theater-festival/README.md

 - Each **column** corresponds to a play (Play1 through Play20).
 - A cell value is **1** if the actor performs in that play, or **0** if they do not.

-Here’s an example with 5 actors and 3 plays
+Here’s an example with 5 actors and 3 plays:

 | ActorID | Play1 | Play2 | Play3 |
 | --- | --- | --- | --- |